mhuang74-blog/proteiosic/content/posts/qsv_lessons.md

 I sunk in a few days trying to get LLDB and GDB debugging flow working.
 The payoff was too small.
 I am sure I would need such powerful tools someday, but for my simple and occasional needs, `dbg!()` is enough.

-__Fmt is a Friend, and Clippy is a Mentor__
+_rustfmt is a Friend, and clippy is a Mentor__

 I received some complaints for my first few PR's because I wasn't used to running `cargo fmt`.
 Same with `cargo clippy`.
-Then I found that I could be sloppy with my whitespaces and indentations as long as I run Fmt later.
-And Clippy made me feel like having a personal mentor standing over my shoulders to check my newbie Rust code.
+Then I found that I could be sloppy with my whitespaces and indentations as long as I run rustfmt later.
+And clippy made me feel like having a personal mentor standing over my shoulders to check my newbie Rust code.

 __Cargo Check on Save__